Latte Tags

 {try}

-If an exception occurs while rendering the {try} block, the entire block is thrown away and rendering will continue after it:
+If an exception occurs during the rendering of the {try} block, the entire block is discarded, and rendering continues after it:

 {try}